The Museum of Us will open at 11 a.m. on Thursday, December 12. Find holiday hours and more information to plan your visit.

 Our interactive land acknowledgment was developed with, and includes work from, the O’odham Anti Border Collective, Amrah Salomón J., Amber Lee Ortega, Napoleon Marrietta, Brooke Cena, and Brian de la Cerda.

-The exhibition includes works by artist Salvador de la Torre.
+The exhibition includes works by photographer, Michael Wells.
+The exhibition previously included works by artist Salvador de la Torre.

 Financial support to the Museum of Us was provided by James & Frances Peterson, Jackie & Charlie Mann Fund of the Jewish Community Foundation, Kimberly Godwin in memory of Joel Gerber, and the California Endowment.
 Financial support to the Undocumented Migration Project was provided by Janice Deaton.